jonaddams/sign/memory.md

    - Option for sender to also sign
    - Option to be the only signer
    - Set signing order (sequential or parallel)
-   - Set deadlines for signing
+   - Set deadlines for individual signers

 3. **Field Placement via Nutrient Viewer**